UniSharp/laravel-fileapi/readme.md

  * Handle files with Laravel Storage.
  * Load files through Laravel routing instead of public path.
- * Save images with thumbs, sizes are customisable.
+ * Save images with thumbs, compressed image, and sizes are customisable.

 ## Installation